AnthonyCastiglioni/enterprise-network-lab/docs/troubleshooting/ICMP-Connectivity.md

 The Windows Defender Firewall was blocking inbound ICMP Echo Requests.
 Although pfSense was routing traffic correctly, Windows would not respond to ping requests until the ICMPv4 inbound firewall rule was enabled.

 ## Resolution
-After enabling the 'File and Printer Sharing (Echo Request - ICMPv4-In)' inbound rule, the Windows Server and Windows 10 client were able to successfully ping each other.
+Enabled the **File and Printer Sharing (Echo Request - ICMPv4-In)** inbound rule in Windows Defender Firewall.
+After enabling the rule, ICMP communication between the Windows Server and Windows 10 client was successfully restored without requiring any additional pfSense configuration changes.

+## Validation
+After enabling the Windows Firewall ICMP rule:

+- Windows Server successfully pinged the Windows 10 client.
+- Windows 10 client successfully pinged the Windows Server.
+- Both systems remained on the same subnet (`192.168.1.0/24`).
+- pfSense continued routing traffic without additional configuration changes.

 ## Evidence